Verdens Gang

-Verdens Gang AS is a private company wholly owned by the public company Schibsted.
+Verdens Gang AS is a private company wholly owned by the public company Schibsted ASA.

 History and profile

 VG was established by members of the Norwegian resistance movement shortly after the country was liberated from German occupation in 1945.
 The first issue of the paper was published on 23 June 1945.
-Christian A. R. Christensen was the first editor-in-chief of VG from its start in 1945 to 1967 when he died.
+Christian A. R. Christensen was the first editor-in-chief of VG from its start in 1945 to 1967, when he died.